kevinhenryburke/scalegitbook/getting-started/ErrorHandling.md

 Going back to the *ExampleMultipleCalls.call()* method, it is getting longer but look at how clear the calling code is and imagine the benefits for a real-world complexity application.

 In reality such services as checks against a Privacy or Ratings system would return complex data structures filled with information, not the little strings we have in these examples.
-In these real-world examples you do not want client applications to have to sift through these structures to work out business processing.
-You want your calls to such services to provide errors and outcomes in a single way that leaves as little work as possible to the calling application to do in interpreting what the outcome really was.
+In real-world scenarios you do not want client applications to have to sift through these structures to work out business processing.
+You want your calls to such services to be provided errors and outcomes in a single way that leaves as little work as possible to the calling application to do in interpreting the outcome.

 The ideal scenario, and recommended approach when using *Microscope* is for a service to perform these 3 key actions on top of the essential business work it is designed to perform: